 A portion of our self-insurance for personal injury of our maritime workforce is affected through our membership in The West of England Ship Owners Mutual Insurance Association (Luxembourg) referred to in this prospectus supplement as "West of England", an international protection and indemnity club that provides its members with liability insurance and ancillary cover.
-Under West of England's rules, its members for any policy year are required to pay certain amounts (referred to as "calls") to West of England based on its estimates of, among other things, requirements in respect of claims, reinsurance premiums and expenses for such policy year.
-For each policy year, West of England assesses members "advance calls" which constitute the members' basic rate of contributions.
-West of England may also assess its members "additional calls" for any open policy year in order to provide West of England with the amount of funds needed to satisfy its liquidity needs for the applicable policy year.
+Under West of England's nules, its members for any policy year are required to pay certain amounts (referred to as "calls") to West of England based on its estimates of, among other things, requirements in respect of claims, reinsurance premiums and expenses for such policy year.
+For each policy year, West of England may also assess its members "additional calls" for any open policy year in order to provide West of England with the amount of funds needed to satisfy its liquidity needs for the applicable policy year.
 Accordingly, we have exposure to West of England's investment volatility and claims experience.

-Environmental regulations could force us to incur significant capital and operational costs.
+Environmental regulations could force us to incur significant capital and operational costs

 Our operations and facilities are subject to various environmental laws and regulations relating to, among other things: dredging operations; the disposal of dredged material; protection of wetlands; storm water and waste water discharges; demolition activities; asbestos removal; transportation and disposal of other hazardous substances and materials; and air emissions.
 We are also subject to laws designed to protect certain marine species and habitats.
 Compliance with these statutes and regulations can delay permitting and/or performance of particular projects and increase related project costs.
-These delays and increased costs could have a material adverse effect on our results of operations or cash
+These delays and increased costs could have a material adverse effect on our results of operations or cash flows.

 Our projects may involve demolition, excavation, transportation, management and disposal of hazardous waste and other hazardous substances and materials.
 Various laws strictly regulate the removal, treatment and transportation of hazardous waste and other hazardous substances and materials and impose liability for human health effects and environmental contamination caused by these materials.
-Our demolition business, for example, requires us to transport and dispose of hazardous substances and materials, such as asbestos.
+Our demolition business, for example, requires us to transport and dispose of hazardous substances and materials, such as absetos.
 Services rendered in connection with hazardous substance and material removal and site development may involve professional judgments by licensed experts about the nature of soil conditions and other physical conditions, including the extent to which hazardous substances and materials are present, and about the probable effect of procedures to mitigate problems or otherwise affect those conditions.
-If the judgments and the recommendations based upon those judgments are incorrect, we may be liable for resulting damages that our customers incur, which may be material.
-The failure of certain contractual protections, including any indemnification from our customers or subcontractors, to protect us from incurring such liability could have a material adverse effect on our business, operating results, cash flows or financial condition.
+If the judgments are incorrect, we may be liable for resulting damages that our customers or subcontractual protectus, including any indemnification from our customers or subcontractors, to protect us from incurring such liability could have a material adverse effect on our business, operating results, cash flows or financial condition.